sebastianmarinc/sebastianmarinc/README.md

 ## 👋 Hi, Seb here!
-I'm a applied scientist and quantitative researcher
+I'm an applied behavioral researcher and data scientist
-I'm psychologist turned data scientist, building bridges between the two fields to create more powerful systems and intuitive products for everyone 💻
+I'm psychologist and data scientist, building bridges between the two fields to create more powerful systems and intuitive products for everyone 💻

 ## 👀 What I'm up to
 Visit my porfolio website for posts and projects on ML, NLP, data wrangling, and behavioral science 🌐